AkilaSenanayake/AkilaSenanayake/README.md

 # ✨ About Me

 Hi!
-I'm Akila Senanayake,  **Software Tester, and a Builder of Better User Experiences.**.
-Software engineering undergraduate at Informatics Institute of Technology, School of Computing, affiliated with the University of Westminster.
+I'm Akila Senanayake,  **Software Tester, and a Builder of Better User Experiences.** Software engineering undergraduate at Informatics Institute of Technology, School of Computing, affiliated with the University of Westminster.

 # 📝 What Drives Me: